apache/cordova-docs/docs/en/edge/guide/command-line/index.md

     $ /path/to/cordova-blackberry-webworks/bin/create.bat /path/to/my_new_cordova_project com.example.cordova_project_name CordovaProjectName

-Note: the package name placeholder (com.example.cordova_project_name) is ignored on the Blackberry platform, but is required for use of the crossplatform tools
+__NOTE:__ The Blackberry platform ignores the package name placeholder (`com.example.cordova_project_name`), but it's still required for use by cross-platform tools.

 ### Build a project

-For BlackBerry projects, please make sure you customize the `project.properties` file in the root of your Cordova project folder.
+For BlackBerry projects, please make sure you customize the `project.properties` file in your Cordova project's root directory.
-This is necessary for things like supplying your BlackBerry signing key password, location of the BlackBerry WebWorks SDK, and location of BlackBerry simulator executables.
+You need to do so to supply your BlackBerry signing key password, and specify locations for the BlackBerry WebWorks SDK and BlackBerry simulator executables.

     $ /path/to/my_new_cordova_project/cordova/build <platform>